xaprb/story/exampleSite/content/search-page.md

   taxonomyTerm = ["HTML", "RSS"]
 ```

 There's more you can do.
-If you want to create a full-featured search page easily, just paste the following code into `content/search.md`
+If you want to create a full-featured search page easily, just paste the following code into `content/search/_index.md`

 ```
 ---
 layout: search
 url: /search/
 title: Search
-skip: true
 classes:
 - feature-nosubtitle
 - feature-nohdr
 ---
 ```

-This illustrates a couple of additional features in Story: skipping the content
+This illustrates an additional layout feature in Story:
-in lists and RSS feeds; displaying it without a subtitle; displaying it without
+displaying it without a header image.
-a header image.

 Read next: [Story's mathematical equation typesetting features](/math/).